- PS 500 Research and Evaluation

 - PS 582 Advanced Issues in Forensic Psychology

 - PS 584 Psychology of Criminal Behavior or SOC 507 Juvenile Justice

 - PS 585 Forensic Assessment *

 - SOC 510 Theories of Social Deviance

-- Two (2) courses from the following: CE 508 Crisis Intervention***; CE 509 Substance Abuse Assessment and Intervention***; CE 524 Theories and Techniques of Family Counseling; CE 551 Multicultural Counseling; CJ 501 Victims of Interpersonal Violence; CJ 508 Principles of Forensic Science I; CJ 509 Principles of Forensic Science II: Advanced Criminalistics; LA 500 Introduction to the Legal System; LA 590 Supervising Legal Research and Writing; LA 591 Advanced Legal Research and Writing/Computerized Legal Research; PS 529 Psychopathology of Childhood and Adolescence; PS 583 Psychology and Treatment of the Juvenile Offender; PS 586 Field Experience in Criminal Court; PS 587 Psychology, Social Policy, and Law; PS 588 Police Psychology; PS 589 Behavioral Criminology; PS 590 Issues in Criminal Assessment and Investigation; PS 591 Child Victimization; PS 592 Foundations of Political Psychology; PS 598 Project.
-SOC 507 Juvenile Justice or PS 584 Psychology of Criminal Behavior can be chosen as an elective if not taken as part of the core requirements.
+- Two (2) courses from the following: CE 508 Crisis Intervention*; CE 509 Substance Abuse Assessment and Intervention*; CE 524 Theories and Techniques of Family Counseling; CE 551 Multicultural Counseling; CJ 501 Victims of Interpersonal Violence; CJ 508 Principles of Forensic Science I; CJ 509 Principles of Forensic Science II: Advanced Criminalistics; LA 500 Introduction to the Legal System; LA 590 Supervising Legal Research and Writing; LA 591 Advanced Legal Research and Writing/Computerized Legal Research; PS 529 Psychopathology of Childhood and Adolescence; PS 583 Psychology and Treatment of the Juvenile Offender; PS 586 Field Experience in Criminal Court; PS 587 Psychology, Social Policy, and Law; PS 588 Police Psychology; PS 589 Behavioral Criminology; PS 590 Issues in Criminal Assessment and Investigation; PS 591 Child Victimization; PS 592 Individual Profiling: International and Political; PS 593 Group and Country Profiling: International and Political; PS 598 Project; SOC 507 Juvenile Justice

 With prior approval of faculty, graduate credit for other elective courses can be applied toward the student’s degree.